 8. You're wasting money and time through duplication

-9. You're not agile enough to catchup or stay ahead
+9. You're not agile enough to catch up or stay ahead

 If you look at the top online brands like Amazon, Dell, Google, Tesco, Zappos, they're all dynamic - trialing new approaches to gain or keep their online audiences.

-10 You're not optimising
+10. You're not optimizing

 Every company with a website will have analytics.
 But many senior managers don't ensure that their teams make or have the time to review and act on them.
 Once your digital marketing strategy enables you to get the basics right, then you can progress to the continuous improvement of the key aspects like search marketing, site user experience, email, and social media marketing.